Before you surrender your pet, consider some other solutions to help you avoid bringing your pet to our Animal Care Center.

 We understand that parting ways with an animal can be especially difficult and we’re committed to working with you to ensure the best possible solution for you and your pet.

 Things you will need at the time of surrender:

 A driver’s license or another government issued ID.
 In order for us to accept your pet as a surrender, you will need to provide a valid form of identification at the time of drop off.
 This allows us to evaluate your pet and move them on to the adoption floor without any holding period.
 If you cannot provide a valid form of ID, BTAA will process your pet as a stray animal.
 Each stray animal that BTAA receives is held for 5 business days.
-The day the animal comes into the shelter, weekends and holidays do not count towards the stray hold period.
+Weekends and holidays do not count towards the stray hold period.
 BTAA will then follow the intake procedure for a stray animal.